triggerdotdev/trigger.dev/internal-packages/run-engine/README.md

 It's very important that a run can only be acted on by one process at a time.
 We lock runs using RedLock while they're being mutated.
 This prevents some network-related race conditions like the timing of checkpoints and heartbeats permanently hanging runs.

+# Sending messages to the worker

+Sending messages to the worker is challenging because we many servers and we're going to have many workers.
+We need to make sure that the message is sent to the correct worker.

+## #continueRun
+When all waitpoints are finished, we need to continue a run.
+Sometimes they're still running in the cluster.

 # Legacy system

 These are all the TaskRun mutations happening right now: